ethansny/507-Final-Project/README.txt

 3. Run the main Python file using 'python main.py' in your command-line interface.
 4. Follow the on-screen prompts to select a continent and other preferences.

 User Interactions
 -----------------

+When the user runs the main program, they are presented with a series of interactions that allow them to explore and analyze different snow resorts based on various factors.
+The interactions proceed as follows:

+1. Select Continent:
+   - The user is presented with a list of continents (Africa, Antarctica, Asia, Europe, North America, Oceania, South America).
-- Users will start by selecting a continent from the provided list.
+   - The user is prompted to enter a continent from the list.

-- The program will then retrieve resorts within the selected continent and gather snow data.
-- Users will be asked to provide priorities for various resort attributes.
+2. Set Priorities:
+   - The user is asked to set priorities (between 0 and 1) for various factors that might affect their choice of snow resort.
+These factors include snow reliability, après-ski, resort size, variety of runs, cleanliness, and proportion of black runs.

+3. Input Maximum Distance:
-- Users can also specify a maximum connection distance to consider between resorts.
+   - The user can specify a maximum connection distance between resorts, which is considered when generating the scores for each resort.

-- Finally, the program calculates scores for each resort based on user inputs and displays the top resorts.
-- The user can then view different resort details or view attributes about another node Network Structure
+4. Explore Individual Resorts:
+   - The user can select a number corresponding to one of the top 5 resorts to learn more about it.
+   - If the user enters 'q', the program will cease displaying resort details.

+5. Restart or Quit:
+    - After exploring the top resorts, the user is given the option to restart the process and explore another continent or set of preferences, or to end the program.

+Each interaction is designed to guide the user through the process smoothly, with input validation to ensure that the user's selections are within expected parameters.
+If an invalid input is given, the program prompts the user to try again with a valid option.

+This interface allows the user to customize the search for their ideal snow resort experience according to their individual preferences and the current snow conditions.
+Network Structure
 -----------------
 - Nodes: Each node represents a ski resort with attributes like snow reliability, resort size, and run variety.